 Needless to say, customer experience is paramount to this retailer, and to grow from a single store to 47 stores in the span of 4 years, they must be doing something right.
 Marisa Garcia, Sr. Director of Operations & Strategy, says they’re on track to grow at a clip of about 15 stores annually, which means the Scout & Molly corporate team has to be highly efficient and strategic with resource allocation.

 Significant growth puts incredible strain on a lean organization.
-When she joined the team in 2016, Garcia’s challenge was to find ways to streamline operations and ensure that they were utilizing their software to improve productivity, harness data, and get their
+When she joined the team in 2016, Garcia’s challenge was to find ways to streamline operations and ensure that they were utilizing their software to improve productivity, harness data, and get their franchisees into the “profitable zone” as quickly as possible.

-In 2014, after launching the franchise, the Scout & Mollys’ team made the switch to Springboard Retail for its retail management functionality, customizability and the ability for
+In 2014, after launching the franchise, the Scout & Mollys’ team made the switch to Springboard Retail for its retail management functionality, customizability and the ability for corporate to access each account.
+However, Garcia quickly discovered that she could add immense value to the organization by uncovering “ways to make the system run to its full potential — smarter, better and faster.”

 In an effort to better track customer engagement, Garcia considered a new CRM.
 With franchisees being encouraged to hold weekly in-store events, they needed ways to aggregate all the details that facilitate a highly personalized experience.
 Events had lackluster attendance and were broadly blasted to a large email list.
-Very quickly
+Very quickly however, Garcia discovered that Springboard had all of the CRM capabilities they needed.
+In consultation with the Springboard customer success team, they created the custom fields and custom reports needed to support a highly segmented customer strategy.

 Garcia and team are also tasked with streamlining the onboarding process for all franchisees.
 Ease-of-use is critical when you consider that most owners don’t come from a retail background.
 Their skill sets vary so that a week of training becomes a retail boot camp.
 The fact that key reports are already pre-loaded into the system, like ‘sell-through by category’, allows franchisees to become sophisticated retailers quickly.
 “They learn to run the right reports and respond quickly if they have to buy more merchandise.
 With the click of a button they can analyze an inventory report and place a reorder right in the system.”